WernherVonData/better-enums-cmake/README.md

 # Motivation

-To reduce copy-pastes when I want to use explicitly in my CMakes.
-Plus to train Lua a little.
+To reduce copy-pastes when I want to use explicitly in my CMake files.

 # Usage
 If you don't want to use the version used here (0.11.3):